freshie/bedrock-cross-partition-inferencing/README.md

 ## 🤝 **Contributing**

+We follow a structured branching strategy for development.
+Please see our [Branching Strategy](BRANCHING_STRATEGY.md) for detailed workflow information.

+**Quick Start:**
 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch from `develop`: `git checkout -b feature/your-feature-name`
-3. Make your changes
+3. Make your changes and add tests
-4. Add tests
-5. Submit a pull request
+4. Submit a pull request to the `develop` branch
+5. After review and merge, changes will be included in the next release to `main`

+**Branch Structure:**
+- `main` - Stable releases only
+- `develop` - Integration branch for ongoing development
+- `feature/*` - New feature development
+- `hotfix/*` - Critical production fixes

 ## 📄 **License**